BurntSushi/rebar/MODELS.md

 ## `count-spans`

-This model is like `count`, except it returns a sum of the lengths (in bytes) of all matches found in a single haystack.
+This model is like `count`, except it returns a sum of the lengths of all matches found in a single haystack.
 The verification step simply confirms that the sum matches what is expected.

+The length of a match should ideally be in terms of the number of bytes, but it is also permissible to count the number of code units.
+For example, .NET's regex engine can only run on sequences of UTF-16 code units, so using a length derived from anything other than UTF-16 code units implies an overhead cost that would otherwise be artificial to this benchmark.
+Benchmark definitions will need to account for this by specifying different counts expected for regex engines that count something other than individual bytes.

 For example, given the regex `[0-9]{2}|[a-z]` and the haystack `12a!!34`, the total sum reported should be `len(12) + len(a) + len(34) = 5`.